mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

 In fact, this is the same result we would get if we used `map` and `foldr` directly from the `base` package.

-Indeed, most functions can be re-written via `foldr` and `build`.
+Indeed, most functions can be rewritten via `foldr` and `build`.
 Most, but not all.
-In particular `foldl` and `zip` cannot be fused efficiently when written via `build` and `foldr`.
+In particular, `foldl` and `zip` cannot be fused efficiently when written via `build` and `foldr`.
 Unfortunately, we don't have the space to cover all the details here.
-[Duncan Coutts' thesis][stream-fusion] is a wonderful read if you want to know more about the matter.
+[Duncan Coutts' thesis][stream-fusion] is a wonderful read if you want to know more about the subject.

 ### Stream fusion

 Now we know what fusion is, but you may have heard of *stream fusion*.
 Stream fusion is a fusion technique that fuses streams.
 What is a stream?
-I think it's acceptable to describe a stream as a list, but without the overhead that is normally associated with linked lists.
+I think it's fair to describe a stream as a list, but without the overhead that is normally associated with linked lists.

 #### Stream fusion without skip

-In fact, while trying to fuse operations on lists, we already have developed a stream fusion system!
-Remember our definition for delayed list:
+In fact, while trying to fuse operations on lists, we have already developed a stream fusion system!
+Remember our definition of a delayed list:

 ```haskell
 data List a = forall s.
 List (s -> Maybe (a, s)) s
 ```

-`List` represents what's called *stream without skip*.
-That is, we can either get an element with this model or finish processing, no third option.
+`List` represents what's called a *stream without skip*.
+That is, with this model we can either get an element or finish processing—there is no third option.
 We will return to the skip problem later in this section.

 Let's rewrite the definition in a more common form before we continue: